hyosung11/Launch-School/Courses/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    * Lack of time because I will referee two soccer games today.
 Also, I feel drained this morning and needed to sleep in until 7:25.

 09:17 I studied `Array.prototype.every()`.
 Now it's time to go to the gym and then to reffing.
 Today is a great day.
 I love my life.

+13:37 Focus and study for a little bit before I have to referee this afternoon.